-Professor Croucher has lectured and published extensively principally in the fields of equity, trusts, property, inheritance and legal history.
-She has written or edited nine books (formerly under the name of ‘Atherton’, and ‘Croucher’ since 2004), including Succession: families, property and death; Families and Estates: A Comparative Study; and Law and Religion – God, the State and the Common Law; as well as Family Provision (an Expert Report for the Victorian Attorney-General’s Law Reform Committee); and more than 100 other publications including book chapters, encyclopaedia entries, journal articles, casenotes and conference papers.
+Professor Croucher has lectured and published extensively, principally in the fields of equity, trusts, property, inheritance and legal history.
+She has written or edited nine books, including Succession: families, property and death; Families and Estates: A Comparative Study; and Law and Religion – God, the State and the Common Law.
+She has also authored over 100 publications including book chapters, encyclopaedia entries, journal articles, casenotes and conference papers.